AcademySoftwareFoundation/tac/process/success_metrics.md

 ## Tools for measursing Project Success

-All projects have thier metrics posted on [LFX Insights](https://insights-v2.lfx.linuxfoundation.org/aswf/trends).
+All projects have their metrics posted on [LFX Insights](https://insights-v2.lfx.linuxfoundation.org/aswf/trends).